Mamtazul85/Mamtazul85/README.md

 - 👀 I’m interested in Mathematics and Data Science
 - 🌱 I’m currently learning DSA with C++
 - 💞️ I’m looking to collaborate on ...(have no idea what to do)
 - 📫 How to reach me ...
-Email - mamtazulmumin85@gmail.com
+Email - mamtazulmumin85@gmail.com , LinkedIN - www.linkedin.com/in/mamtazul-mumin-laskar-9830b5298
 - 😄 Pronouns: ...
 He, Him, His
 - ⚡ Fun fact: ...(i will try to find it)